Sailor Mercury: Sailor Mercury

-Ami's Sailor Soldier identity is Sailor Mercury.
-She wears a uniform colored in shades of blue.
+Ami's Sailor Guardian identity is Sailor Mercury.
+She wears a uniform colored in shades of blue from her fuku to her high heel boots.
 In the manga and live-action series, her outfit is initially sleeveless and she has three blue studs in each of her ears.
 Her Sailor Moon Crystal design is largely faithful to her manga design, with the exception of having one blue stud on her right ear, and three on the left.
 In contrast, the original anime initially depicted her with sleeves and a single blue stud in each ear.
-Sailor Mercury is given specific titles throughout the various series, including Soldier of Water and Wisdom, Soldier of Intelligence, Soldier of Justice and Wisdom, and Soldier of Love and Exams.
+Sailor Mercury is given specific titles throughout the various series, including Guardian of Water and Wisdom, Guardian of Intelligence, Guardian of Justice and Wisdom, and Guardian of Love and Exams.
 Her personality is no different from when she is a civilian, although certain special abilities are unavailable to her in that form.

 In Japanese, the name for the planet Mercury is Suisei (水星), the first kanji meaning "water" and the second indicating a celestial object.
 Although the Roman planet-name is used, Sailor Mercury's abilities are water-based due to this aspect of Japanese mythology.
 Initially most of her powers are strategic rather than offensive, and she possesses various pieces of computerized equipment to help her study the enemy.

 As she grows much stronger and more powerful, Sailor Mercury gains additional powers, and at key points her uniform changes to reflect this.
 The first change takes place in Act 35 of the manga, when she obtains the Mercury Crystal and her outfit becomes similar to that of Super Sailor Moon.
 She is not given a new title.
 A similar event is divided between episodes 143 and 151 of the anime, and she is given the name Super Sailor Mercury.
-A third form appears in Act 42 of the manga, unnamed but analogous to Eternal Sailor Moon (sans wings).
+A third form appears in Act 42 of the manga, unnamed but similar to Eternal Sailor Moon (without wings).
 In the official visual book for Sailor Moon Eternal, this form was named "Eternal Sailor Mercury".